 Intensive Industrial Innovation Programme

-North East England’s universities are joining forces under a £3.9m scheme which initially commenced in October 2018, funded by the European Regional Development Fund, to connect the region’s businesses with research to encourage growth and job creation.
+North East England’s universities are joining forces under an extension to the £3.9m scheme which initially commenced in October 2018, funded by the European Regional Development Fund, to connect the region’s businesses with research to encourage growth and job creation.
 Further funding is available to allow SMEs to apply for a position on the programme.
 PhD students will be commencing their position 1st October 2019.

 The Intensive Industrial Innovation Programme (IIIP) will see Durham, Newcastle, Northumbria and Teesside universities work directly with small and medium-sized enterprises (SMEs) in the region to develop new services and products for the market.

 Eligible SMEs will be supported by a dedicated PhD research student for three years, as well as access to senior academic researchers and university research facilities.